National Institute of Cultural Studies, Islamabad

-National Institute of Cultural Studies is located in Lok Virsa Museum, Islamabad, Pakistan.
+The National Institute of Cultural Studies (NICS), a semi-public art school, is situated within the Lok Virsa Museum in Islamabad, Pakistan.

 History

-National Institute of Cultural Studies (NICS) was established by public-private partnership between the Government of Pakistan and Cosmos Productions (Pvt Limited), Islamabad.
-NICS was founded to educate and nurture students, artisans and professionals in the fields of arts & culture and media and business.
+The National Institute of Cultural Studies (NICS) was established through a Public–private partnership between the Government of Pakistan and Cosmos Productions (Pvt Limited), Islamabad.
+NICS was founded with the aim of educating and nurturing students, artisans and professionals in the fields of arts, culture, media and business.

-Rauf Khalid, until his death in a road accident in 2011, was the founding President and Chancellor of this institute.
+Rauf Khalid, who served as the institute's founding President and Chancellor, led NICS until his untimely death in a road accident in 2011.

 Programs and courses

 National Institute of Cultural Studies consist of seven departments and offers different courses like Arts & Design, Cultural Heritage, Media Sciences and Business Studies at diploma and certificate level.